skye2k2/generals-bot/README.md

 <summary>Features:</summary>

-- Base game mesaging and intelligence is calculated in the client and passed to all bot variants
+- Base game configuration, eventing, and intelligence is calculated in the client and passed to all bot variants
 - Ability to load multiple bot variants
 - Game logic runs entirely in the client browser
+- Sticky game settings on a per-bot basis
 - Unit tests ensure that calculations run as expected
+- IN-PROGRESS: Test bed, where AI can be tested step-by-step in deterministic scenarios
+- IN-PROGRESS: Live updating map that can also be used to send attack/defend commands to the bot
 - ESLint, Prettier, & pre-commit hooks (sorry it took so long, other developers)

 </details>